mmenestret/functional-maze/README.md

 # Functional Maze

-A try to build a small console game in a purely functional fashion.
+An attempt to build a tiny console game in a purely functional fashion.

 Lots of desgin choices are overkill and some other are not implemented yet !